Schnueggel/wanamu-backend/README.md

 gulp

 ## Install
-In order to run this application you need to make an alias and run the node command with `--harmony_generators` flag or use `io.js`.
+In order to run this application you need to make an alias and run the node command with `--harmony` flag or use `io.js`.

 Use `npm start` to start the server.